-Only use original Siemens batteries (100% mercury-free) and charging devices.
-Use of non-Siemens batteries and/or charging devices may cause explosion resulting in serious injury and/or property damage.
-Use original Siemens accessories in order to avoid possible injury and property damage and to ensure compliance with applicable laws and regulations.
+Only use original batteries (100% mercury-free) and charging devices.
+Use of non-original batteries and/or charging devices may cause explosion resulting in serious injury and/or property damage.
+Use original accessories in order to avoid possible injury and property damage and to ensure compliance with applicable laws and regulations.
 Improper use invalidates the warranty.